aleshaleksey/fansys23/combat.md

 - These ALWAYS involve a combination of one or more of the following:
   1. **Somatic Components**: A set of defined, obvious gestures or movements.
 An "immobilised" or "restrained" caster cannot perform these. (conditions that imply "immobilised" fall under this category).
+Spells with somatic components provoke attacks of opportunity.
   2. **Incantation components**: A set of defined, well enunciated words or sounds.
 A "silenced" or "silent" caster cannot perform these. (conditions that imply inability to produce defined sound fall under this category).
   3. **Ritual components**: A ritual is a procedure involving defined movement and positioning of objects or entities, or the creation of defined patterns.
 Disruption of this procedure ruins the ritual.
 Rituals typically apply to global spells.